-BASSOON (0.5 - 1E)
+BASSOON (0.5 - 1E) 1-2 credits

 Individual instruction to include the study of standard literature and technique.
-Emphasis is placed on developing technique, repertoire and performance skills commensurate with the student's education goals.
+Emphasis is placed on developing technique, repertoire and performance skills commensurate with the student's educational goals.
 Students are required to practice a minimum of five hours per week for each credit hour.
 At the conclusion of the last semester, a sophomore recital is required.
-A minimum grade of "B" is required to progress to next level.
+A minimum grade of "B" is required to progress to the next level.